 We cannot predict whether we will encounter problems with any of our completed, ongoing or planned clinical trials that will cause us or any regulatory authority to delay, suspend, or terminate those clinical trials or delay the analysis of data derived from them.
-A number of events, including any of the following, could delay or impede completely the completion of our ongoing and planned clinical trials and negatively affect our ability to obtain regulatory approval for, and to market and sell, a particular product candidate:
+A number of events, including but are not limited to any of the following, could delay or impede completely the completion of our ongoing and planned clinical trials and negatively affect our ability to obtain regulatory approval for, and to market and sell, a particular product candidate:

-conditions imposed on us by the FDA or other regulatory authorities regarding the scope or design of our clinical trials;

-- insufficient supply of our product candidates or other materials necessary to conduct and complete our clinical trials; - slow enrollment and retention rate of subjects in our clinical trials; and - serious and unexpected drug-related side effects related to the product candidate being tested.
+- conditions imposed on us by the FDA or other regulatory authorities regarding the scope or design of our clinical trials; - insufficient supply of our product candidates or other materials necessary to conduct and complete our clinical trials; - slow enrollment and retention rate of subjects in our clinical trials; - challenges in identifying or recruiting sufficient study sites or investigators for clinical trials; and - serious and unexpected drug-related side effects related to the product candidate being tested.